 Spanish Riding School

 One of Vienna’s most famous attractions is the Spanish Riding School, home of the Lipizzan horses.
 These horses and their riders regularly perform shows in the winter riding school arena, a purpose built building which dates from 1729.
-The shoes focus on classical dressage, and are rightly world famous.
+The shows focus on classical dressage, and are rightly world famous.

 If you are interested in the behind the scenes operation of the Spanish Riding School, you can also take a guided tour.
 We were lucky enough to be taken on a private guided tour, and very much enjoyed getting to meet the horses and learn about their lives.